MenkeTechnologies/zpwr/README.md

 - open URLs and files from tmux mouse drag selection (tmux's copy-mode-vi)
 - zpwr subcommands count with `zpwr verbscount`
 - zpwr subcommands into fzf then execed with `zpwr verbs`
-- zpwr subcommands into fzf with `zpwr verbsedit`
+- zpwr subcommands into fzf with `zpwr verbsedit` then onto command line
 - zpwr environment counts with `zpwr envcounts`
 - centralized FZF preview pane customization with environment variables
 - environment variables in ZPWR namespace in vim YCM completion from ctags generated `~/tags`